ontechalex/os_lab_2/README.md

     The quit command will end the operation of the shell and exit the process.

 ### 2.3 I/O Redirection
   This shell also supports I/O redirection from and to files.
 I/O redirection is the process of changing where a program recieves input and outputs the output.
 This can be done by utlilizing the >, >>, and < characters. > and >> are used to direct output to a specified file while < takes input from a specified file.
 All the commands specified in the example sections can be used to test the command line.
+The videos input_test.webm and output_test.webm show case this.

   #### 2.3.1 EXAMPLE